bitcoin-sv/arc/doc/README.md

 The only check that cannot be done on a transaction in the extended format is the check for double spends.
 This can only be done by downloading the parent transactions, or by querying a utxo store.
 A robust utxo store is still in development and will be added to ARC when it is ready.
 At this moment, the utxo check is performed in the Bitcoin node when a transaction is sent to the network.

 The second format is called Background Evaluation Extended Format, or BEEF, in short.
-BEEF was created to enable and facilitate Simple Payment Verification (SPV) when sending transactions between peers and to allow for validation of transactions, the inputs of which may not yet be mined.
+BEEF was created to enable and facilitate Simplified Payment Verification (SPV) when sending transactions between peers which allows validation of transactions, the inputs of which may not yet be mined.
 Although this format is mainly used in peer-to-peer transactions, a peer ultimately has to submit the transaction to the nodes, and to help with that, Arc not only accepts that format, but also performs the SPV.

 BEEF includes the transaction which constitutes the payment, as well as transactions whose outputs are used as inputs to the payment transaction (parent transactions) with their corresponding Merkle paths in the form of [BUMP](https://bsv.brc.dev/transactions/0074).
 In cases where the parent transaction is not yet mined, each ancestral transaction is included until the ancestor transaction is mined and has a corresponding Merkle path.